akshaynanavati/dotfiles/README.md

 ---

 Currently, the gitconfig file has my name and email in it.
 You probably want to edit the first few lines of this file with your own git name and email.
+You will also want update the line with `excludesfile = /Users/akshaynanavati/.gitignore` to `excludesfile = /absolute/path/to/yout/home/.gitignore`